(PLEASE NOTE: MEDIATION IS REQUIRED BEFORE ANY CRIMINAL COMPLAINT WILL BE CONSIDERED)

 - Communicating with the dog owner is usually the most effective way to resolve the issue.

-- Try to talk to your neighbor when you are not frustrated about the barking.
+- Talk to your neighbor or write the note when you are not frustrated about the barking.

-- Ask the neighbor whether you can contact him or her, day or night, when the barking is a problem.
+- Ask your neighbor if you can contact him or her if the barking is a problem.

-- If you feel safe doing so, include your name, telephone number, or address so the neighbor can respond to your letter.
+- If you feel safe doing so, provide your contact information so the owner can respond to your concerns.

 |ADDITIONAL RESOURCE INFORMATION:|